ShaoruChen/ShaoruChen.github.io/_pages/about.md

 You can find my CV [here](/files/Shaoru_Chen_CV.pdf) and contact me at **shaoruchen at microsoft dot com**.
 If you are interested in my research or want to collaborate, please feel free to reach me!

 ## About my research
 I am interested in making AI systems work reliably and safely.
 My research spans machine learning, control, and optimization.
-Currently, I am mainly working on evaluation of the reasoning power of large language models (LLMs) and using language model feedback for reinforcement learning.
+Currently, I am mainly working on **evaluation of the reasoning power of large language models (LLMs) and using language model feedback for reinforcement learning**.
 Previously, I have worked on:

 1. **Neural Network Verification**: Developing specialized and scalable optimization tools to verify properties of NNs and NN-controlled systems.